 This guide describes how to upload Android App Bundles (AABs) to App Distribution and distribute generated APKs using the Firebase console.

 App Distribution integrates with Google Play’s internal app sharing service to process the AABs you upload and serve APKs that are optimized for your testers' device configurations.
-When you distribute AABs, you can:
+Distributing AABs lets you do the following:

 Before you begin